akochepasov/statmoments/README.md

 Fast streaming univariate and bivariate moments and t-statistics.

-statmoments is a high-performance library for computing univariate and bivariate statistical moments in a single pass over large waveform datasets with thousands of sample points.
-It can produce Welch's t-test statistics for hypothesis testing on arbitrary data partitions.
+statmoments is a high-performance library for computing univariate and bivariate statistical moments in a single pass over large waveform datasets containing thousands of sample points with exceptional numerical accuracy.
+It supports both CPU and GPU processing and generates Welch's t-test statistics for hypothesis testing on arbitrary data partitions to enable robust statistical verification.

 ## Features

 - Streaming processing for both univariate and bivariate analysis
-- Efficient memory usage through dense matrix representation
+- Efficient memory usage through the dense matrix representation
 - High numerical accuracy
 - Command-line interface for analysis of existing datasets